 As he approached the end of his 24-year career in law enforcement, Allen began exploring different options for what he would do once he retired.
 His wife was from West Texas, so he knew they wanted to return to the South Plains, but in what capacity?

-“At one point in time, I thought that maybe I wanted to work for an insurance company doing accident investigations, but I realized that it wasn't really what I wanted for the long term,” he explained.
+After 24 years of service as a police officer, Assistant Professor Craig Allen transitioned to lead the LCU Criminal Justice program.“At one point in time, I thought that maybe I wanted to work for an insurance company doing accident investigations, but I realized that it wasn't really what I wanted for the long term,” he explained.
 “I had worked with a teacher in Denton because she was also a trace evidence analyst from the Tarrant County Medical Examiner's Office—she would ask me to talk to her classes about cases that we worked together.
 I have family members who taught in schools, and I realized that teaching is something I really like.
 I had always enjoyed teaching in the police department, and a school classroom is often a lot more positive environment than law enforcement can be.”

 That calling was realized when, while exploring options of moving back to Lubbock, a family friend forwarded Allen’s name for an opening for a criminal justice instructor at Frenship High School in Wolfforth.
 He sent the district his resume, and within three days, Officer Craig Allen had been hired for his first teaching position.